mitoc/website/_pages/events/courses.md

 If your partner was hit by rockfall and hanging unconscious on the rope below, would you know how to escape the belay and rappel down to them to administer first aid?
 Could you do it quickly?
 Every climber should know how to deal with an emergency in the vertical realm, but the truth is that most don’t.
 Do you?

-{% template panel.html title: "Details" id: "selfrescue-detail" %}
+{% template panel.html title: "Details" id: "selfrescue-detail-panel" %}
   {% include_relative courses/self-rescue.md %}
 {% endtemplate %}